poneymusical/Ssin.Belgium/README.md

 Two validation methods are available:
 * `bool IsValid()`.
 * Static `bool Ssin.IsValid(string ssin)` => this method allows you to quickly check a string SSIN.
 Handy!

+## Getting birth date
+You can get the user's birth date for the provided SSIN :
+* `DateTime GetBirthDate()`

+The method returns `null` if the date is unknown (no day or month or year).

+## Getting the user gender

+You may get the birth gender from the provided SSIN :
+* `SsinGender GetGender()`

+The method returns `null` if the gender is unknown, only if BIS number with +40 increment.
+Information is available [here](https://housinganywhere.com/Belgium/belgian-national-number/).

+> Note that this information is not 100% reliable because gender may have change but not the SSIN.